 iPad and iPhone

-Simply click the download link from inside the device (like through your e-mail app) and you’ll be taken to a download page.
-Click the download button and your book will load into Safari, but Safari won’t save it for you and you may quickly burn through your downloads.
-You need to load it into iBooks in order to save it on your iPad / iPhone.
+Start by following the steps for newer iOS versions above.
+Once it’s loaded into Safari, you need to load it into iBooks in order to save it on your iPad / iPhone.
 To do so, simply watch when the book loads in Safari and keep an eye out for the option to “Open in iBooks” that will appear towards the top of the window.

 Note that the option will only appear for a few seconds when you first download the book.
 However, just tap anywhere on the book itself to bring it back.